 Transformative Addiction and Depression Treatment

-Gateway Foundation is an addiction treatment center in Chicago, Illinois.
+Gateway is an addiction treatment center in Chicago, Illinois.
 Here, our addiction specialists get to the root of our residents’ substance abuse issues in order to help them heal on every level.
 We understand how addiction and depression often go hand-in-hand, and we provide effective treatment for co-occurring mental health disorders.

 Our services include: